 - 25 g chopped dried figs or dates

 - zest of 1 orange

-- Melt the butter in a saucepan, and add the cinnamon and nutmeg and stir well to ensure there are no lumps.
+Melt the margarine in a saucepan, and add the cinnamon and nutmeg and stir well to ensure there are no lumps.

-- Serve - for instance over ice cream, scattered with chopped pecan nuts.
+Serve - for instance over vegan ice cream, scattered with chopped pecan nuts.
 The sauce will keep in an airtight tub or jar in the fridge for two months.

 For more homemade gift ideas from my ‘Christmas Hamper Series’ see:

 Or see my Pinterest board Edible Gifts: Vegetarian and Vegan